 After that last trip in 2007, life changed a whole lot more, and not in a good way.
 My mother broke a hip, which brought an end to a wonderful living situation with her as she transitioned to life in a care home.
-After selling the house, which took months during the 2008 financial meltdown, my marriage imploded, and I moved a few more times before finding my dream rental apartment in a lovely old mansion.
+After selling the house, which took months during the 2008 financial meltdown, my marriage imploded, and I moved a few more times before finally finding my dream rental apartment in a lovely old mansion.

 When my mum died I discovered the true meaning of that old saying “whatever doesn’t kill you will make you stronger.”
 The Muse deserted me during this phase, and music stayed on the back burner because every time I picked up the guitar it would just make me cry.